livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 If you're building your own widget and you need to interact with the Agent App, be sure to use the [Agent App SDK](#agent-app-sdk).

-If you developed a widget already, you're probably using the [Widget SDK](#widget-sdk).
-Mind that it is not actively maintained anymore and its usage is discouraged.
-Neverthless, we provide backward compatibility for the SDK, so your widgets should be still working.
+If you've already developed a widget, you're probably using the [Widget SDK](#widget-sdk).
+Keep in mind that **it is no longer actively maintained**.
+However, we provide backward compatibility for this SDK, so your existing widgets should still be working properly.
+When building new widgets, we encourage you to use the [Agent App SDK](#agent-app-sdk) instead.

 ## Accessing LiveChat data

-You can leverage OAuth2.0 authorization flow to access data from the [REST API](/docs/rest-api).
+You can leverage the OAuth2.0 authorization flow to access data from the [REST API](/docs/rest-api).
 Head to [Sign in with LiveChat](/docs/sign-in-with-livechat) docs for more information.

 ## Layout and Styling

-If you're using React, you can use the [LiveChat's Design System](https://github.com/livechat/design-system), which is a component library used directly in the LiveChat's user interface.
+If you're using React, you can use the [LiveChat Design System](https://github.com/livechat/design-system), which is a component library used directly in the LiveChat user interface.

 We also ship a [LiveChat Boilerplate](/docs/boilerplate) – it's a lightweight CSS stylesheet to help you lift off with creating the widget interface.